balderdashy/waterline-docs/adapters/adapters.md

 # Creating Adapters for Waterline

-Adapters are the *glue* connecting waterline core to the different datastores.
+Adapters are the *glue* connecting Waterline core to the different datastores.
 Adapters expose [interfaces](https://github.com/balderdashy/sails-docs/blob/master/contributing/adapter-specification.md), which imply a contract to implement certain functionality.
 This allows us to guarantee conventional usage patterns across multiple models, developers, apps, and even companies, making app code more maintainable, efficient, and reliable.

 ## Before writing code

-Waterline github page doesn't list an adapter for a particular datastore and you think it would be a good idea to create one, good stuff!
-But before you start we recommend you [search github](https://github.com/search) for `sails-datastorename` and `waterline-datastorename` and check if a project doesn't exist already.
-If it does it's generally a good idea to approach the author of an existing adapter and offer your contribute instead of starting a new project.
+If the Waterline GitHub page doesn't list an adapter for a particular datastore and you think it would be a good idea to create one, good stuff!
+But before you start we recommend you [search GitHub](https://github.com/search) for `sails-datastorename` and `waterline-datastorename` and check if a project already exists.
+If it does, it's generally a good idea to approach the author of an existing adapter and offer to contribute instead of starting a new project.
 Most developers will welcome your help and the combined efforts will likely result in a better quality adapter.
-If one doesn't exist we recommend you create a new project and name it following the
+If one doesn't exist, we recommend you create a new project and name it following the
 convention: `sails-datastorename`.

 ## How to start

 The best way to start is to use [sails-generate-adapter](https://github.com/balderdashy/sails-generate-adapter) to generate all the boilerplate code.
-Alternatively you can fork [sails-adapter-boilerplate](https://github.com/balderdashy/sails-adapter-boilerplate) but this project is no longer maintained.
+Alternatively you can fork [sails-adapter-boilerplate](https://github.com/balderdashy/sails-adapter-boilerplate), but this project is no longer maintained.

 Within the generated template file [adapter.js](https://github.com/balderdashy/sails-generate-adapter/blob/master/templates/boilerplate/adapter.js)